New Zealand achievements in electricity

 A high level of renewable electricity generation

-New Zealand is the third OECD country with the highest share of renewable electricity generation, behind Iceland (74% hydro and 26% geothermal) and Norway (96% hydro and 2% wind).
-It is fourth, behind Brazil (81% hydro, 7% biomass, solar and wind in 2011), when comparing its electricity generation mix with all developed and emerging economies.
+New Zealand is the third OECD country with the highest share of renewable electricity generation, behind Iceland (73% hydro and 27% geothermal) and Norway (96% hydro and 2% wind).

 Low cost supply to rural areas

 In 1925, Lloyd Mandeno came up with a low cost solution for distributing electricity to sparsely populated rural areas.
 His system, using a single power line, became known as SWER (Single Wire Earth Return).

 The usual supply method used current cycling through two separate power lines.
 Mandeno did away with the cost of a second line and used the earth wiring within a single line for the current’s return.